BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - buckling coefficient of a panel, etc.

 The DCG is a functionally persistent data structure where each action creates a new DCG.
-The core system manages the DCGs based on the undo/redo limitation.
+The CS manages the DCGs based on the undo/redo limitation.
 At runtime, the UI shall define which DCG is active currently and presented by the UI.
 The DCG definition can be done within the OETV.
 Hence, the requests by the UI contains actually two inputs: DCG_index, DCG_node_index.

-The UI shall respond to the requests coming from the core system as well.
+The UI shall respond to the requests coming from the CS as well.
 For example, when the user requests removing an object (i.e. a node from the DCG), other nodes would also be affected due to the swap-and-pop idiom.
 Hence, a node will be removed and the index of another node will be updated.